julizale/marathon-frontend/README.md

 - user authentication & authorization
 - creating a user view
 - recording of events taking place in the system to the database for information purposes

+There's still plenty to do, like fixing minor issues, e.g. validating bibNumbers to be unique within one race, possibly automating the process of setting bibNumbers, and many more.
+I will gradually introduce changes as time permits.